lynnjm7/licensify/README.md

 ignorify --list
 ```

-It is relatively trivial to `grep` through this list to be able to search for a
+It is relatively trivial to `grep` through this list to search for a specific
-specific license.
+license.

 ```bash
 ignorify --list | grep mit